unicode-org/cldr/docs/ldml/tr35-personNames.md

     2. The predominant script is the script with the highest counter value.
         1. In the rare case that there are multiple counters with the highest counter value, take the one with the lowest first position.
         2. In the even rarer case that there is still more than one, use the script whose script code is alphabetically lowest.
 (These two steps are simply to guarantee a determinant result.)
-    3. If the predominant script is the same as the script of the full formatting locale, then let the full name locale be the full formatting locale.
+    3. If the predominant script is the same as the script of the full formatting locale, then let the full name locale be identical to the full formatting locale.
     4. Otherwise, find the likely locale for the predominant script, as specified by the likely subtags.
 (This will add a language and region.)
 Let the full name locale be that likely locale.

-In all steps below, the "name locale" is the full name locale.

 ### 6.2 <a name="derive-the-formatting-locale" href="#derive-the-formatting-locale">Derive the formatting locale</a>

-If the full name locale is different from the full formatting locale, and the predominant script of the name is different from the script of the formatting locale, then let the full formatting locale be the full name locale.
+If the full name locale has a different script than that of the full formatting locale, then the name formatted with a different formatter than originally requested.
+For example, when a Hindi formatter is called upon to format a name with the Ukrainian (Cyrillic) locale, under the covers a Ukrainian (Cyrillic) formatter should be instantiated to format that name.

-In all steps below, the "formatting locale" is the full formatting locale.
+So in all of the processing below the "name locale" is the full name locale, and the "formatting locale" is the full formatting locale, one that is fully-fleshed out using likely subtags.
+Moreover the name locale has the same script as the formatting locale.

 ### 6.3 <a name="derive-the-name-order" href="#derive-the-name-order">Derive the name order</a>